 Is Daliya better than Oats?

 It depends on individual preference.
-If comparing them on the weight-loss parameter, oats have fewer calories, more proteins than daliya.
+Oats have fewer calories, more proteins than daliya.
 Daliya is rich in micro-nutrients than oats.

 The question is which one you munch on more.
 In my case, daliya is really filling.
 Oats seem to be great snacks and I can have them more without realizing.